Irma Hünerfauth: Career

 Hünerfauth began her career as a figurative painter.
 Her early work features bold and unexpected perspectives and an unusual coloration.
 Franz Roh said that her concentration was on neither a picturesque tachism nor a graphically linear constructivism, but that she should be understood between those.
 Her style of painting was a "highly individual crossing of tranquillity and mobility in the picture".
 She experimented with unusual tools, such as the use of a dentist's drill for a series of drypoint prints.

-Her teacher Conrad Westpfahl, a renowned artist of Informal Art, led her develop into an abstract painter.
+Her teacher Conrad Westpfahl, a renowned artist of Informal Art, led her to develop into an abstract painter.
 She advanced her mixed media technique with collages and applications from different materials.
 Next she started to tinker and construct and since then worked three-dimensionally only.
 The following realized objects (scrap sculptures, metal collages (assemblage), etc.) connected her work with the Nouveaux Realistes group.

 Hünerfauth always titled her work with the term IRMAnipulations, a word creation which was invented during an exhibition at the Goethe Institut in London in 1983 and kept by the artist as a kind of trademark.
 One of the most important retrospective exhibitions of her oeuvre titled "Irma Hünerfauth – IRMAnipulations" was held from 3 August until 2 September 1990 in the town hall of Munich.